UnixJunkie/consent/README.md

 # II) Usage recommendation

+Please cite the corresponding paper in case you use this software and publish about your results.

 The opportunist consensus policy (-s oppo) is recommended.
 It works well with any fingerprint and is usually the best performing method.